NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 ## Flask Development Server

-The Flask program used to operate the backend of this tool is structured around a Flask _"app factory"_.
-Therefore, to activate the program, at the root directory of this project, enter the following command in the terminal: `flask --app flask/flaskapp run --debug --no-reload`.
+The Flask backend of this tool is structured around a Flask _"app factory"_.
+Therefore, to activate the application, at the root directory of this project, enter the following command in the terminal: `flask --app flask/flaskapp run --debug --no-reload`.

-The reason for `--no-reload` in the command above is that the program heavily relies on file modification while evaluating the tutees' submitted Python code.
-Without it, the program's file modification will automatically reload the server, and inconveniently halt the evaluation process and affect other crucial processes between front- and backend for the program to run smoothly.
+The reason for `--no-reload` in the command above is that the application heavily relies on file modification while evaluating the tutees' submitted Python code.
+Without it, the application's file modification will automatically reload the server, and inconveniently halt the evaluation process and affect other crucial processes between front- and backend for the program to run smoothly.

 ## Localhost Tunnel (yet to be tested)